-33% of children under the age of five receive child-care by nonrelatives.
-Their families trust daycares and child-care facilities not only to educate and entertain their children, but keep them safe.
+33% of children under the age of five receive child care from nonrelatives.
+Their families trust daycares and child-care facilities not only to educate and entertain their children but keep them safe.
 Unfortunately, many children each year are victims of daycare injuries, and families find themselves asking, “Who’s to blame?”

 Not all daycare injuries result from an abusive employee.
-Their often due to unsafe facilities.
+They’re often due to unsafe facilities.
 Examples include:

 - Unsafe sidewalks, driveways, and parking lots

 - Unsafe toys